Creative-Link-for-Digital-Health/SynthConvo/README.md

 ## TODO

 + simplify interface validator
++ allow for two different LLM provider services to run at the same time
 + review modifier engine and strategies
 + clean vignette directory
 + add explanation for opt-in nature of gitignore files